Lifting statistical structures: Lifts of statistical manifolds

 \section{Lifts of statistical manifolds}

 Let $(M,g,T)$ be a statistical manifold.
 The obvious lift of this structure to $\sT^rM$ is $(\sT^rM,g^c,T^c)$.
-As $T$ is a symmetric $(0,3)$ tensor, then $T^c$ is a symmetric $(0,3)$-tensor, so that $(\sT^rM,g^c,T^c)$ is a statistical manifold.
+As $T$ is a symmetric $(0,3)$-tensor, the tensor $T^c$ is also a symmetric $(0,3)$-tensor, so that $(\sT^rM,g^c,T^c)$ is a statistical manifold.
 We will call it the $r$-\emph{lift of the statistical manifold} $(M,g,T)$.
 Note however, that even if $g$ is a Riemannian metric, the metric $g^c$ is only pseudo-Riemannian.

-Let us check the other ways of defining a statistical manifold structure. \begin{theorem} For $(M,g)$ being a pseudo-Riemannian manifold, $\nabla$ being a connection on $M$, and $\nabla^*$ being the dual connection, let $g^c$, $\nabla^c$, $\left(\nabla^*\right)^c$ be the corresponding complete lifts to the bundle $\sT^rM$. \begin{enumerate} \item If $g$ is a pseudo-Riemannian metric on $M$, then $g^c$ is a pseudo-Riemannian metric on $\sT^rM$. \item If $\nabla$ is a connection on $M$ and $\Tor^\nabla$, $R^\nabla$ are the torsion and the curvature of $\nabla$, then
+Let us see how such a lift looks like for the other geometric objects describing a statistical manifold. \begin{theorem} For $(M,g)$ being a pseudo-Riemannian manifold, $\nabla$ being a connection on $M$, and $\nabla^*$ being the dual connection, let $g^c$, $\nabla^c$, $\left(\nabla^*\right)^c$ be the corresponding complete lifts to the bundle $\sT^rM$. \begin{enumerate} \item If $g$ is a pseudo-Riemannian metric on $M$, then $g^c$ is a pseudo-Riemannian metric on $\sT^rM$. \item If $\nabla$ is a connection on $M$ and $\Tor^\nabla$, $R^\nabla$ are the torsion and the curvature of $\nabla$, then